quynhanh16/AppliedStats/02_T Tests/Ttest_withCode.md

-**Conclusion:** We found significant statistical evidence at the level of $\alpha =0.10$ that the mean score of the new program is higher than that of the regualr program.
+**Conclusion:** We found significant statistical evidence at the level of $\alpha =0.10$ that the mean score of the new program is higher than that of the regular program.

 # Two sample t test